shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

 ## Task 1: Enable a Microsoft Fabric trial license

-1. Open the **browser** and navigate to [Microsoft Power BI Portal](https://app.powerbi.com/).
+1. On the lab VM desktop, open the **browser** and navigate to [Microsoft Power BI Portal](https://app.powerbi.com/).
 You will be navigated to the login page.

     >**Note:** If you're using the lab environment, it may sign you automatically.